defualt/resume/README.markdown

 #### TED Conferences (video & education) - Consultant, January 2017 - present
 - Developing React Native applications from the ground up
 - Meeting application requirements as sole app developer on one project
+	- launching the app to production in iOs App Store and Android Play Store
-	- setting up a new React Native
+	- setting up a new React Native project
-	- deploying with Fastlane to Android and iOs BETA testers
+	- deploying with Fastlane to Android and iOs Beta testers
 	- handling Apple and Google signing certificates
 	- built entire application's screens and business logic
 	- hacking React Navigation to perform custom element based transitions and complex navigation flows